nils-wisiol/dns-downgrade-attack/README.md

 rsync -rtP ns1.example.com:adnssec/keys/ keys/
 ```

+Test zones are created for a number of different algorithms, key sizes, NSEC versions, and delegation status.

+For NSEC3, the recommendations of https://datatracker.ietf.org/doc/html/draft-hardaker-dnsop-nsec3-guidance are used,
+i.e. no salt is used, and the number of iterations is set to 1.

 The test zones created use algorithms according to the recommendations of RFC 8624.
 All algorithms that are "MUST" or "RECOMMENDED" for validation are included.
 The key sizes for RSA-based algorithms vary, the key sizes for elliptic curve methods are fixed.